 The staff of the OSA are available to meet with students and their spouses individually as a pastoral presence.
-Please feel free to email them directly to schedule a time or feel free to just stop by the OSA Office on the 4th floor.
+Please feel free to email them directly to schedule a time or just stop by the OSA Office on the 3rd floor.